0x1001/isock/README.md

 --------------------
 All actions that server can perform have to inherit from Action class.
 Action class can be imported from isock:

     from isock import Action

 Both client and server have to have access to user defined action classes.
 I suggeste to keep them in separated file that can be imported in both server and client.
 To define new action create new class that inherits from Action class and overrides action() method.
 This method accepts one required argument: data (any pickable data send by client).
-If client does not send any data this argument is set to None.
+If client does not send any data this argument is set to None:
-:

     class Echo(Action):
         def action(self,data):
             return data